Gardenia jasminoides (Zhi Zi)

 Frequently asked questions about Gardenia jasminoides (Zhi Zi)

-Gardenia jasminoides (Zhi Zi) is studied for supports a healthy inflammatory response, helps support liver health, provides antioxidant carotenoid intake.
+Gardenia jasminoides is researched primarily for Anti-Inflammatory, Liver Health, and Mood & Mental Health.
 Gardenia fruit extracts and isolated geniposide demonstrate anti-inflammatory activity in preclinical models by modulating pro-inflammatory cytokine production and NF-kB signaling, supporting traditional use as a heat-clearing herb.

-Reported potential side effects may include: Mild gastrointestinal upset, soft stools, or loose stools can occur with higher doses.
+For most healthy adults, Gardenia jasminoides is well tolerated at studied doses.
+Reported effects can include: Mild gastrointestinal upset, soft stools, or loose stools can occur with higher doses.
 Yellowing of urine or stools may be observed due to natural pigment content.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Gardenia jasminoides is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May interact with hepatic CYP enzyme substrates including many prescription medications.
+Possible interactions include: May interact with hepatic CYP enzyme substrates including many prescription medications.
 Caution with anticoagulants such as warfarin due to potential antiplatelet activity.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)